Frequently Asked Questions

 No. While removing the image is a starting point and a condition of settlement, it doesn’t solve the problem.
 The use of copyrighted images requires proper licensing to cover any and all uses.
 Therefore, payment of a fee for the prior unauthorized use is required to resolve the matter completely.

 Do I need to talk to a lawyer?

-We’re providing information on this website as an educational resource, but it doesn’t qualify as legal advice.
+We’re providing information on this website as a general resource and it is not legal advice.
 We highly recommend you speak with a qualified lawyer if you have legal questions about the letter you got from us or about copyright in general.
-However, you’re not required to hire a lawyer in order to resolve a claim with one of our Copyright Compliance Officers.
+However, you’re not required to hire a lawyer in order to resolve a claim with one of our Compliance Officers.